Cheap group travel insurance

 Is travel insurance cheaper for groups?

-On the one hand, it’s in the insurance provider’s interest to offer cheap group travel insurance to a big group – they want your business.
+On one hand, it’s in the insurance provider’s interest to offer cheap group travel insurance – they want your business.
+On the other, the more people who travel together, the higher the possibility of a claim.

 How can I reduce the cost of group travel insurance?

-• Shopping around – at Compare the Market, we can search a wide range of providers to find group travel insurance for up to 10 people.
+• Shopping around – at Compare the Market, we can search a range of providers to find group travel insurance for up to 10 people.

 Frequently asked questions